 This course is required of all Technical Diploma and Associate Degree students and should be taken during their last semester of enrollment prior to completion of diploma/degree requirements.
-This course assists students in making immediate and future decisions concerning job choices and educational growth by compiling re'sume's, evaluating job offers, and outlining information essential to finding, applying for, and terminating a job.
+This course assists students in making immediate and future decisions concerning job choices and educational growth by compiling resume's, evaluating job offers, and outlining information essential to finding, applying for, and terminating a job.
 The completion of a student career presentation portfolio to minimum specifications will be a requirement for course completion.
-PREREQUISITES: KYBD 1111 or ISYS 1440 for BOT students only.